GCT-Studios/JwarRef/content/definitions/states/Berserk.md

 revision: "1"
 ---
 While a model has a Berserk Marker, it gains the [[Aggressive]] trait.
-When a model gains a Berserk Marker, it gains an [[Impetuous State|Impetuous State]] State Marker.
+When a model gains a Berserk Marker, it gains an [[Impetuous-state|Impetuous-state]] State Marker.

 When a Berserk model activates check the following steps in order until one applies:
 1. If in range, this model must select the nearest valid Enemy model and declare a [[Melee Action]].